How to query an interval? Understand `foverlap` and `roll` in data.table

 #> 2: 3 s,j,p

-Sometimes we don’t need to find all surrounding days for the event date.
-Instead, we only need to find the “nearest” day for the event date.
-This is when roll
+Sometimes we do not need to find all surrounding days for the event date.
+Instead, we only need to find the nearest day for the event date.
+This is when roll comes in.

 Example: